iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#131] Something we must tell everyone.md

 What really happened to Cherry?
 It happened so suddenly@@

 **Redshirt**<br>
-Is this some kind of out-of-season April Fools' joke or something?
+Is this some kind of out\-of\-season April Fools' joke or something?

 **Gearz_Igo**<br>
 Nobody would joke about their lead vocalist's death.<br>